 - 8 eggs

-- 2 tsp lemon extract, (can alternatively use 5-6 drops of lemon oil)
+- 2 teaspoon lemon extract, (can alternatively use 5-6 drops of lemon oil)

 - 2 cups blanched almond flour

-- 1 tbsp lemon zest (optional for extra lemon flavor)
+- 1 tablespoon lemon zest (optional for extra lemon flavor)

 Lemon Cream Cheese Frosting